apache/cordova-docs/docs/en/edge/guide/platforms/ios/webview.md

 within a larger iOS application.
 For details on how these components can communicate with each other, see Application Plugins.

-Support for iOS WebViews started with Cordova version 1.4, using a `Cleaver` component for which the Xcode template serves as a reference implementation.
+Support for WebViews for iOS started with Cordova version 1.4, using a `Cleaver` component for which the Xcode template serves as a reference implementation.
 Cordova 2.0 and later versions only support the subproject-based Cleaver implementation.